petewojtczak/Binary-Classification-of-Insurance-Cross-Selling/README.md

 - More detailed data exploration and cleaning processes.
 - Retention of features instead of merely dropping suspicious data.
+- grid searching the hyperspace of sklearn algos.
 - Enhanced model performance and predictive results.

 ## Conclusion